huyvanvnese/Metagenomics-Analysis-on-NIG-Supercomputer/README.md

 There are a lot of niches in this sector, specially NSG, STEMCELL or BIODATA ANALYSIS (BIOINFORMATICS).
 Bioinformatic is a new sector combinate in computer science and biology.
 In order to teach yourself how to do Bioinformatics, it is important you start with learning a programming language If you are not familiar with programming already.
 Then you can begin reading data and running statistics, as well as completing a project where you put your findings together.

 It is important to note that Bioinformatic is a very large field, so if you are interested in self-learning, then maybe this is for you.

+In this Repository, I wrote down my remotely working flow on NIG Supercomputer for Metagenomics Analysis.
+Other working flow for #Sampling, #DNA extraction, #qPCR and #Data Statistical (PCA) will be update later.